List of The Bear characters: Mikey Berzatto

-Michael Berzatto, called Mikey, was born November 15, 1979, and shot himself in the head on the State Street Bridge on February 22, 2022.
-The series opens roughly four months after his death.
+Michael Berzatto (Jon Bernthal) shot himself in the head on the State Street Bridge a few months before the opening of the series.
 The loud, lionized, charismatic, and larger-than-life oldest brother of the family, Mikey was first described by Uncle Jimmy in the second episode of the series: "No disrespect...your brother, he was an animal, surrounded by dickheads, and then he lost his mind, and now he put you in a real tough spot."
+Mikey typically appears in one main flashback per season, and is a central character in the "Gary" special.